EdAlegrid/array-gpio/README.md

 const sw = r.in({pin:[11, 13], index:'pin'});
 const led = r.out({pin:[33, 35, 37, 36, 38, 40], index:'pin'});

-// turn on all led outputs sequentially let LedOn = () => {
+// Turn on all led outputs sequentially let LedOn = () => {
   let t = 0;   // initial on time delay in ms for(let x in led){